id_token validation via JWKS, illustrative responses for each endpoint, expected error behaviors, and what to do with the token when it expires.

 The

 code_verifier sent to /token doesn’t match the code_challenge sent to /authorize.
-Common causes: you generated a new verifier before the callback (lost the original), you’re SHA-256-ing different bytes (UTF-8 vs ASCII), or you’re applying standard base64 instead of base64url.`401 Unauthorized` on /userinfo
+Common causes: you generated a new verifier before the callback (lost the original), you’re SHA-256-ing different bytes (UTF-8 vs ASCII), or you’re applying standard base64 instead of base64url.The user can sign in but the id_token fails my JWKS validation

-The user can sign in but the `id_token` fails my JWKS validation
+The user can sign in but the id_token fails my JWKS validation

 Confirm:

-algorithms: ['ES256'](Cativa signs with ES256, not RS256).issuerexactlyhttps://apis.cativalab.digital/social/v1/sso/{customerName}(no trailing slash).audienceis yourclient_id.- Your library is fetching JWKS from the right issuer (and caching it, so you don’t hit the endpoint on every login).
+algorithms: ['ES256'](Cativa signs with ES256, not RS256).issuerexactlyhttps://apis.cativalab.digital/tenant/api/v2/sso/{customerName}(no trailing slash).audienceis yourclient_id.- Your library is fetching JWKS from the right issuer (and caching it, so you don’t hit the endpoint on every login).

 Next steps